lukematt574/EnjoySockets/README.md

 > [!IMPORTANT]
 > For advanced serialization scenarios and proper attribute usage, please refer to the [MemoryPack documentation](https://github.com/Cysharp/MemoryPack).

+### Planned changes

+In future versions, the serialization system will be extended with the following changes:

+- **MemoryPack** will remain the default serialization engine
+- **MessagePack** will be added as an additional built-in option
+- The library will allow integration of custom binary serializers, enabling developers to plug in their own serialization implementations

+Additionally, will be remove all hard dependencies on specific serialization engines at the connection level.
+This will make it possible to fully reconstruct the client side on different platforms without being tied to a specific serializer implementation.

 ## Installation

 The library is available via NuGet: